Changissnz/selfinterest/README.md

 exercise, and purposes of achievement through action or possession of the material not immediately attainable.
-The human being that is not demanded to think much will then allocate their mental energies into physical activities, and in cases of their physical activity yielding unwanted results, is as devoid of rational thought as the lack of their mental efforts on the negative consequences of their physical efforts.
+The human being that is not demanded to think much will then allocate their mental energies into physical activities, and in cases of their physical activity yielding unwanted results, is as devoid of rational thought on the negative consequences of their physical efforts, as their lack of mental efforts had them be.
 The human being, incapable of physical activity past thresholds of a combination of their mental restraints and physical aptitude, could be as demanding as a king that cannot fight his own battles.